PotatoDevel0per/PotatoDevel0per/README.md

 ### 🙋‍♂️ About

-- AI/ML과 풀스택 개발을 함께 다룹니다.
-- 클라우드 인프라와 빅데이터 처리에 관심이 많습니다.
-- 학생들의 진로를 돕는 커리어 코칭 서비스를 만드는 것이 목표입니다.
+- I work across both AI/ML and full-stack development.
+- I research speech processing at Chosun University's Multimedia Computing (Speech Processing) Lab.
+- Interested in cloud infrastructure and big data processing.
+- My goal is to build a career-coaching service that helps students with their career paths.
-- 조선대학교 컴퓨터공학 석사 과정 (M.S.) 재학 중 · 학사 졸업 `2020 - 2026`
+- M.S. in Computer Engineering, Chosun University · B.S. completed `2020 - 2026`

 ---